 Boston Scientific is committed to acting with integrity in all of our interactions with physicians and other health care providers.
 We value and look forward to continuing our essential collaboration with health care providers, which allows us to deliver innovative, less-invasive medical devices and procedures for the benefit of patients.

-Some states, such as California, Massachusetts and Vermont, have imposed limits on how medical device companies can interact with health care providers who are licensed to practice by these states.
-These state regulations will remain in effect alongside the U.S. Physician Payment Sunshine Act.
+Some states have imposed restrictions on how medical device companies can interact with health care providers who are licensed to practice by these states.
+These state regulations remain in effect alongside the U.S. Physician Payment Sunshine Act.
+Boston Scientific complies with state requirements, some of which are detailed further in this section.

-California requires device and pharmaceutical manufacturers to post a comprehensive compliance program and provide an annual declaration as to compliance.
+California requires device and pharmaceutical manufacturers to post information relating to their compliance program and provide an annual declaration as to compliance with its elements.
 Access our California Comprehensive Compliance Program and related declaration.

-Both Massachusetts and Vermont require pharmaceutical, biologic and medical device manufacturers to submit an annual report detailing a wide variety of financial interactions with certain physicians and other health care providers licensed by those states.
+Massachusetts, Vermont and Connecticut require pharmaceutical, biologic and medical device manufacturers to submit an annual report detailing financial interactions with certain physicians and other health care providers licensed by those states.
 Similar to other pharmaceutical, biologic and medical device manufacturers who do business in those jurisdictions, Boston Scientific may be required by law to report many types of direct and indirect payments and other transfers of value to physicians and other health care providers licensed by those jurisdictions.
 This generally includes the name of the contracting party, the purpose of the payment, the amount and nature of any payments made, and possibly other information about the payment.

 Massachusetts and Vermont also require pharmaceutical, biologic and medical device manufacturers to comply with separate marketing codes of conduct, which regulate how employees of these companies can interact with health care providers licensed by these states.
 Access more information about the Massachusetts requirements and about the Vermont requirements.